The Best of Me (TV special)

-The Best of Me is a concert television special by Filipina singer Regine Velasquez.
+The Best of Me is a concert television special by Filipino singer Regine Velasquez.
 It originally aired on April 27, 2008, in the Philippines on GMA Network.
 A celebration of Velasquez's 38th birthday, the program consisted of solo performances and select duets.
 Filmed at Velasquez's Ayala Hillside Estates residence in Quezon City, the two-hour special was directed by Louie Ignacio, while Raul Mitra served as the music director.
 The program featured guest stars Ogie Alcasid, Jay R, and Kyla, and a special performance with the singer's parents.

 The stage was set up on the infinity pool, with musicians, background vocalists and a string section.
 Velasquez performed a selection of cover songs from rock bands, such as the Eagles and U2, as well as music from Colbie Caillat, David Foster, Josh Groban, and Kenny Loggins.
 In it, she also premiered the soundtrack of the animated film Urduja (2008), for which she voiced the eponymous title character.